neerajsurjaye/sprt/README.md

-"# SpRT"
+# SpRT
 Simple raytracing engine using nodejs.

-"# To execute app"
+# To execute app in dev
-Open two terminals and execute these commands in order run 'npm run run-frontend' run 'npm run execute-app'
+Open two terminals and execute these commands in order in two terminals run 'npm run run-frontend' run 'npm run execute-app'